by Drew Baumgartner

 As with anything in this series, that backstory is totally unexpected.
 We open, “way back when” in a boarding house full of creative professionals and their unusual animal companions.
 Eleanor, then a painter, is among them, and while we don’t see Ellis, she is surrounded by birds.
 Only, her paints mysteriously stop working, just as all of her birds mysteriously die.

-This is where Sam Keith’s skill as a cartoonist really come in handy.
+This is where Sam Kieth’s skill as a cartoonist really come in handy.
 There might be other ways to communicate “dead bird,” but a bird on its back with Xes over its eyes is probably the clearest.
-It might feel out of place if Keith wasn’t so flexible with the cartooniness of the series, shifting his style as best serves the narrative at a given moment.
+It might feel out of place if Kieth wasn’t so flexible with the cartooniness of the series, shifting his style as best serves the narrative at a given moment.